Skip to content

 mockReturnValue

 Accepts a value that will be returned whenever the mock function is called.
+TypeScript will only accept values that match the return type of the original function.

 ts